 Activation of Systemic Acquired Resistance (SAR)

-SAR is a natural induction of resistance to disease, in this case canker, throughout the plant, and it can be chemically stimulated.
+SAR is a natural induction of resistance to disease—in this case, canker—throughout the plant, and this induction can be chemically stimulated.
 The disease may occur or continue to develop before SAR can be naturally induced or take full effect.
 The SAR activator, Blockade (formerly Actigard) triggers the natural defense mechanism before the onset of disease but has no direct effect on the pathogen.
 High inoculum levels can overcome defense activation, so it is important to apply Blockade before weather and host flush conditions are favorable for infection at the beginning of each season.
 There are two methods of application, drench or chemigation, but drench was found to be more effective.
-Use scenarios for Blockade vary based on whether trees are bearing or nonbearing.
+Use-scenarios for Blockade vary based on whether trees are bearing or nonbearing.

 - Initiate treatments after planting when trees have overcome transplant shock and begun active growth.
 Continue through the entire nonbearing cycle.

 - Applications on dormant trees or excessive doses can reduce tree growth.
 Start with the lowest dose within range and increase with tree age and size (Table 2).

 - Use in conjunction with soil-applied neonicotinoid (Group 4A) insecticides, which can also induce SAR.
 Blockade cannot replace a soil-applied neonicotinoid scheduled for Asian citrus psyllid management.

 - Continue applications throughout the spring, summer, and fall at 60-day intervals.